 The refactored SerDes libraries also include some changes in the configuration properties.
-You can find more details in the Apicurio Registry user documentation , and you can find plenty of examples using Apicurio Registry 2.0.0.Final SerDes libraries here
+You can find more details in the Apicurio Registry user documentation.
+You can find plenty of examples in the Apicurio Registry 2.0.0.Final SerDes libraries.

 But the most important thing you must change is the registry URL configuration, which you must change from pointing to the existing API path to the new one.
 For example:

 Existing registry API path: